 About

-Kelly Dennis is Associate Professor of Visual Studies in the Department of Digital Media and Design, and Affiliated Faculty in the American Studies program.
-Like 25 percent of students at UConn, Professor Dennis is a first generation college student.
+Kelly Dennis is Associate Professor of Digital Culture Visual Studies in the Department of Digital Media Design, and Affiliated Faculty in the American Studies program and the Human Rights Institute.
+Like 25 percent of students at UConn, Professor Dennis was a first-generation college student.
+Dr. Dennis received both her Ph.D. and M.A. in Art History at UCLA.
+She is an information activist who organizes the annual UConn node of the Art+Feminism Wikipedia Edit-a-thon, as well as conducts Art and Feminism edit-a-thon trainings in the U.S. and in Europe.

 Dr. Dennis’s research focuses on the histories of visual communications technologies as they impact the production and consumption of images, both analog and digital.
-She is the author of Art/Porn: A History of Seeing and Touching (Berg, 2009), which critically analyzes—from Plato to the Internet—the rhetoric of taste and the senses as they relate to class distinctions surrounding reception of the nude.
-Her current book project focuses on the impact of photography’s dual role in post-WWII western promotion and in a regional aesthetics of landscape photography.
-Dr. Dennis’s work on photography, performance art, and Internet art has appeared in such journals as Art Journal, n.paradoxa, History of Photography, Miranda: revue pluridisciplinaire due monda anglophone, Ácoma: Rivista Internazionale di Studi Nord-Americani, and Strategies, as well as in numerous anthologies and encyclopedias.
+She is the author of Art/Porn: A History of Seeing and Touching (Berg, 2009), which critically analyzes—from Plato to the Internet—the rhetoric of taste and the senses as they relate to the reception of the nude.
+Her current book projects focus on the impact of photography’s dual role in the post-WWII western promotion and in a regional aesthetics of landscape photography.
+Dr. Dennis’s work on Internet art, photography, and performance which have been published in such journals as Art Journal, n.paradoxa, History of Photography, Miranda: revue pluridisciplinaire due monda anglophone, Ácoma: Rivista Internazionale di Studi Nord-Americani, and Strategies, as well as in numerous anthologies and encyclopedias.

 Recent